AEM001/Edge-Cloud-Speculative-Decoding/README.md

 ```

 vLLM prefix caching means the `prefix_ids` KV entries are reused from the
-previous round — only the K new draft positions are computed from scratch.
+previous round, so only new draft positions are computed from scratch.

 The `/verify` protocol is intentionally slim: